OpenTennis/mental-training-tennis/README.md

 ## 🌱 Why Open Source?

-This repository is part of [OffCourt](https://offcourt.app) — the first training system built entirely for what happens *off the court*.
-We believe serious amateur players deserve pro-level mental tools.
+This repository is part of [OffCourt, the first tennis training system built entirely for what happens *off the court*.](https://offcourt.app) We believe serious amateur players deserve pro-level mental tools.
 That’s why we’re sharing the core frameworks openly.

 ## 💡 Contribute